MyPureCloud/saml2bearer-oauth-example/README.md

 ## PureCloud

-You will need an OAuth client of type `SAML2BEARER`.
+You will need an OAuth client of type `SAML2 BEARER`.

 ### Create OAuth client via UI